JMMP-Group/AMM7_surge/docs/AMM7_SURGE_build_and_run.rst

 XIOS.
 So on NEMO run time the version of XIOS that built xios_server.exe must be compatible with the version of XIOS that built nemo.exe / opa.

+(Note though this builds fine, I actually used ACC's executable during the NEMO/OPA build)

 Download XIOS2.5 and prep::